Tech-at-DU/d3-tutorial/05-Groups/readme.md

 A group is a tag like `<circle>` and `<ellipse>`.
 The group tag looks like this: `<g>`, `g` for "group".

 What is a group used for?
 Grouping other elements together!
 A group is a container element.
 That is doesn't display anything itself but displays all of its children.
+The `<g>` tag in an SVG is a lot like the `<div>` tag in an HTML document!

 You can apply properties to the group and all children will inherit those properties.